The Hong Kong Council of Social Service: 4. International and regional networking

 International and Regional Networking is one of the core businesses of the Hong Kong Council of Social Service.

-5. Information technology service centre
+5. Information technology service Centre

-The aims of the centre include the enhancement of the ICT capacity of NGOs, the exploration, experiments and promotion of ways to deploy ICT in sector and the promotion of digital inclusion and equitable ICT policies in information society.
-There are six different services provided, which are Products and Services, Workplace IT Skill Training, Web Services, Secondment, System Development and Consultation Services.
+The aims of the Centre include the enhancement of the ICT capacity of NGOs, the exploration, experiments and promotion of ways to deploy ICT in sector and the promotion of digital inclusion and equitable ICT policies in information society.
+There are six different services provided, which are Products and Services, Workplace IT Skill Training, Web Services, System Development and Consultation Services.

 Partnership

 The council has initiated cross-sectoral collaboration projects to bring together wisdom, resources and efforts from the business sector, professional groups, policy makers and the Government in areas of service enhancement, NGOs capacity building and benefiting disadvantaged groups.